mohan-murali/Typescript-Express-Starter/README.md

 - authentication support and middleware
 - has a default error handling middleware
 - has a default no route found middleware
+- can generate swagger UI using swagger js docs.

 The App currently has the following scripts pre-configured